ProjectOpenSea/stream-js/README.md

 });
 ```

-You can also optionally pass on an `onError` callback to handle errors.
+You can also optionally pass in:

+- an `onError` callback to handle errors.
 The default behavior is to `console.error` the error.
+- a `logLevel` to set the log level.
+The default is `LogLevel.NOTSET`.

 ## Manually connecting to the socket (optional)